MicrosoftDocs/Hololens/hololens/hololens2-support.md

 | Australia |	1800-217-709 |	Mon to Fri, 8AM TO 8PM |
 | Singapore |	1800 622-1816 |	Mon to Fri, 8:30AM to 5:30PM |
 | New Zealand |	0800 471 640 |	Mon to Fri, 8AM TO 6PM |

+[!IMPORTANT]If you require a full VAT invoice you should get in touch with the Commercial Support Store team directly using one of the number's above and not purchase a device online.
+All purchases made online will only receive a simplified VAT invoice which cannot be edited later.

 ## Azure mixed reality services support